GrinonBarrett/Taksidos/Extras/Magic Shields.md

 **Soul Plate**, $1,200 , 2.5 lb.
 +1
 A small style of shield with a polished silver boss.
 It does not provide the passive protection against ranged attacks.
 It can also be used to turn your unarmed attack into a weapon attack.
-It still inflicts a bare attack this way. *It provides an additional +3 to blocking magical attacks*.
+It inflicts a bare attack this way. *It provides an additional +3 to blocking magical attacks*.

 **Tainted Targe**, $900, 3.5 lb.
 +1